Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 You have control over what you put in your online profile, so be sure to give it some serious thought.
 It can be very tempting to provide as much information as possible, but remember how risky even the smallest facts can be?
 Just entering your birthday and zip code when signing up reveals your age and what city you live in.
 You're only a few more bits of information away from revealing your whole offline identity!

 Before you click, check over everything to make sure you're not revealing any personal information.
 If you can't alter photos to protect your offline identity or personal information, than don't post them.
 Don't post anything you don't want your parents, teacher, or a weirdo stranger seeing.
 They can, and they will.
-Don't post anything that you're not prepared to have in Cyberspace ten years from now, it will still be there when you're applying to college or your first job and they will look for it!
+Don't post anything that you're not prepared to have in cyberspace ten years from now, it will still be there when you're applying to college or your first job and they will look for it!

-I tell you, Cadets, it keeps me up at night sometimes worrying about you sharing too much personal information online.
-Just remember that when you post it in Cyberspace, it is stuck there permanently.
+I tell you, cadets, it keeps me up at night sometimes worrying about you sharing too much personal information online.
+Just remember that when you post it in cyberspace, it is stuck there permanently.
 Anyone in the whole world could find it!

 posted by Betty